ceevee87/hackerrank-problems/README.md

 # hackerrank-problems
 This repository contains solutions to www.hackerrank.com problems in multiple languages.
 However, I no longer maintain this repository.
-All of my Hackerrank work is now in another repository.
+All of my Hackerrank work is now in another repository, hackerrank-collection.
+That work is all .NET based (C#).

 # My profile
 I love solving problems and I love writing code!
 My hackerrank id is 'ceevee87' and as of the beginning of May 2017 I was in the 78th percentile of algorithms.
 I have solved 50 problems on the hackerrank website.